aiven/devportal/docs/tools/terraform/get-started.rst

   Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.

-You can also see the service in the `Aiven Console <https://console.aiven.io>`_.
+You can also see the Redis service in the `Aiven Console <https://console.aiven.io>`_.

 Clean up
 ''''''''

 To delete the service and its data:

-1. To create a destroy plan and preview the changes to your infrastructure, run:
+1. Create a destroy plan and preview the changes to your infrastructure with the following command:

 .. code:: bash